 Like many of Cuba's dissidents, Sánchez has struggled to get permission to travel overseas: she was refused a visa over 20 times in five years.
 However, in 2013 she was able to leave on an 80-day tour of Europe, Latin America and the USA to take part in conferences and events.
 But even abroad, pro-Castro demonstrators hounded her.
 In Brazil her presentation had to be cancelled when protestors disrupted the event, denouncing her as a CIA agent and accusing her Generación Y blog of spreading anti-Cuba propaganda.
 She faced similar protests in New York and other points in her trip.

 Her work has earned Sánchez international acclaim.
 TIME magazine included her on its list of the 100 Most Influential People in 2008, and named her blog among the top 25 blogs in 2009.
 Amongst other awards she has received, in 2010 she was named an International Press Institute World Press Freedom Hero.

-Despite censorship and blocking of her sites, Sánchez continues to write and publish blog posts on 14ymedia and Generación Y, many of which are republished by the Huffington Post, such as a recent 15 June item on the prospect of improved Internet connectivity in Cuba.
+Despite censorship and blocking of her sites, Sánchez continues to write and publish blog posts on 14ymedia and Generación Y, many of which are republished by the Huffington Post.

 With her constant push for greater respect for rights and liberties in Cuba, Yoani has led a movement that includes several new media sources that are defying the regime's censorship.

 Yoani has continued to report that, despite the so-called "opening" of the Cuban government and it's rapprochement with the United States, there really have been no significant changes.